teeworlds-go/protocol/README.md

 # go-teeworlds-protocol

-## Early and active development!
-Still undergoing major refactors!
-## WARNING!
+# WARNING!
 NOT READY TO BE USED YET!
-## Apis might change.
+Apis might change.
 Packages and repository might be renamed!

 A client side network protocol implementation of the game teeworlds.

-## low level api for power users

-The packages **chunk7, messages7, network7, packer, protocol7** Implement the low level 0.7 teeworlds protocol.
-Use them if you want to build something advanced such as a custom proxy.

 ## high level api for ease of use